shotgun45/drinkdb/README.md

 ```
 python3 main.py
 ```
-## Known Issues
+## Updates
-- Pulling the main branch after cloning has the potential to overwrite your saved cocktails.
-I am currently working on a way to backup or merge the lists to prevent the loss of user defined data.
+- 2025.08.02 - Added ability to backup and restore the cocktail data file.